ariiiiiiiiiiiiiZ/3d-work/README.md

 # 3d-work
-malishis gigashit 3d work repository
+this is a repo for my 3d work